MahmadSharaf/My-Second-Brain/src/site/notes/40-49 Toolbox/40 Note-taking/40.01 Obsidian/Plugins/Digital Garden.md

 ### Features

+- Highly configurable.
+It is possible to configure settings globally over all notes and/or per note.
+- Hackable.
+	- It supports adding custom features, or slots, as per his say.
+Making it easy to maintain if you wanted the latest update.
+- It supports the below Obsidian features:
+	- Footnotes
+	- Highlighted text
 	- Basic Markdown Syntax
+	- Code Blocks
 	- Links to other notes
-- Dataview queries (as code blocks, inline and dataviewjs)
+	- Local Graph
+	- Global Graph
 	- Backlinks
-- Obsidian Themes
-- Style settings
-- Local graph
+	- Table Of Content
 	- File tree navigation
+	- Link preview
+	- Search
+	- Frontmatter tags
-- Global search
+	- WikiLinks
 	- Callouts/Admonitions
+	- Callouts
+	- MathJax/Latex
-- Embedded/Transcluded Excalidraw drawings
+	- Embedded/Transcluded Images, documents, and Excalidraw drawings
-- Embedded/Transcluded Images
-- Transcluded notes
-- Code Blocks
-- MathJax
-- Highlighted text
-- Footnotes
 	- Mermaid diagrams
 	- PlantUML diagrams
+- It supports community plugins:
+	- Excaildraw
+	- DataView
+- It supports many of the community themes to be the theme of the website and its Style settings
+## Usage

+### Publishing

+It configures to a GitHub repo that pushes updates directly to this repo from within Obsidian using the plugin.
+The updates could be adding, updating, or removing a note.
+It also could update in the global settings.

+If you have a website domain, it could generate links, sitemap for better SSO, and RSS feeds.

+### Settings
-### Note Global Settings
+#### Note Global Settings

 Settings presented in the plugin settings are global and applied instantly.
 But it is possible to set specific settings for a note using front matter.